andrewdavidmackenzie/anna/cli/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Welcome!
- `anna` is a Command Line Utility for interacting with the `anna` key-value store.
+ `anna` is a Command Line Utility and Library for interacting with the `anna` key-value store.

 # Installing
 `anna` is published to [crates.io](http://crates.io/crates/anna) so the binary can be installed using: